FH-Potsdam/IDL-Website/src/site/de/people/edmundo-galindo.md

   sort_name: "Galindo"

 ---
-Edmundo joined the IDL and the team of the DIGENTI project in 2017.
+Edmundo joined the **Interaction Design Lab** and the team of the DIGENTI project in 2017.